 Boron alloy steels with high tensile strength can be carbon, low alloy, HSLA, and carbon-manganese.
-Boron’s high neutron absorbtion means that stainless steels used for nuclear industry, for instance, are often enriched with boron.
-It can be as high as 4%, but is more commonly 0.5 to 1 percent.
+Boron’s high neutron absorption means that stainless steels used for the nuclear industry, for instance, are often enriched with boron.
+It can be as high as 4% but is more commonly 0.5 to 1 percent.

 Boron Steel is an ultra-high-strength steel used by automobile manufacturers, along with low-alloy and dual-phase steels, to help protect you while still passing on fuel savings.
 It can be melded into thinner components than normal steel, it’s lighter while still remaining super strong and stiff.
-Their high yield and tensile strengths allows for complex shapes that can be wielded into key areas, such as pillars and bumpers.
+Their high yield and tensile strength allow for complex shapes that can be wielded in key areas, such as pillars and bumpers.

-Boron steel is also used in the door intrusion beams of all Ford vehicles to help protect passengers in the event of a side impact, as well as other key areas on specific models, depending on their size and usage
+Boron steel is also used in the door intrusion beams of all Ford vehicles to help protect passengers in the event of a side impact and other key areas on specific models, depending on their size and usage.

-For automotive use, flat boron steel is hot stamped in cooled molds using austentic states (obtained by heating to 900 -950C).
+For automotive use, flat boron steel is hot stamped in cooled molds using austenitic states (obtained by heating to 900 -950C).
 The typical 22MnB5 steel shows a 2.5x increase of tensile strength from 600MPa as a result.
 You can stamp in an inert atmosphere or abrasive scales.
-Alternately, you can use a protective Al Si coating.
+Alternatively, you can use a protective Al-Si coating.

-Hot stamping via a new low-temperature hot-stamping process that includes pre-cooling for 22MnB5 Boron steel has been demonstrarted in a 2019 The International Journal of Advanced Manufacturing Technology volume 105, pages 669–682 (2019) Cite this study”.
+Hot stamping via a new low-temperature hot-stamping process that includes pre-cooling for 22MnB5 Boron steel has been demonstrated in 2019 The International Journal of Advanced Manufacturing Technology volume 105, pages 669–682 (2019) Cite this study.
 It uses an advanced in-house prototyping machine and both 50mm and 64mm depths.

-Experiments with hot stamping were conducted for a variety of stamping temperatures, forming speeds.
+Experiments with hot stamping were conducted for various stamping temperatures and forming speeds.
 Post-form inspection of hot-stamped parts was done to determine the potential benefits of hot stamping at low temperatures.
 In-die quenching tests were also used to assess the potential advantages of hot stamping at lower temperatures.
 The new B-Pillars have a higher final thickness distribution than the old process.
 This is in addition to the improved mechanical properties and microstructures.
 The new process allows for increased productivity due to significantly lower in-die quenching.

 North American and European car manufacturers overall specify hot-stamped parts for their new vehicles to take advantage of the superior strength achieved by hot forming and quenching.
 Hot stamping has shown exceptional development and growth for several structural parts, including front and rear bumper beams, A-pillars, B-pillars, roof rails, side rail members, tunnels, and door beams using boron steels.

-Nissan has expanded the use of Advanced High Tensile Strength Steel (AHSS) in to up to 25 percent of the vehicle parts installed in its new production models.
-Nissan makes use of advanced high tensile strength steel starting in 2017 as one of its initiatives to help reduce vehicle weight.
+Nissan has expanded the use of Advanced High Tensile Strength Steel (AHSS) to up to 25 percent of the vehicle parts installed in its new production models.
+Nissan made use of advanced high-tensile strength steel starting in 2017 as one of its initiatives to help reduce vehicle weight.

 With the active adoption of 1.2 GPa ultra high strength steel, which is one grade among several types of advanced high tensile strength steels, Nissan looks to increase the adoption rate of AHSS as far as 25 percent of the gross weight of the parts installed per vehicle, aiming to reduce the weight of Nissan’s vehicles by 15 percent with corresponding body structure rationalization.